0xNyk/0xNyk/README.md

 ### Hi there 👋

-- 🔭 I work as a Developer and contributing to front and backend for building web3 Dapp's.
+- 🔭 I work as a Designer & Developer and am contributing to web3 projects mainly.
-- 🐕 I'm part of the development team for Woof Solana.
+- 🐕 Part of the development team of WOOF on the Solana Blockchain.

-Here is some stuff I built:
+Here is some stuff built:

 #### WOOF Solana ( [Github](https://github.com/WoofSolana) / [Website](https://woofsolana.io) ) <a href="https://twitter.com/WoofSolana">  <img src="https://img.shields.io/twitter/follow/woofsolana?style=social"></a>